risingwavelabs/risingwave-docs/docs/sql/functions-operators/sql-function-json.md

 If the `vars` argument is provided, it must be a JSON object.
 Its fields act as named values that are substituted into the `path` expression.
 When the `silent` argument is specified and set to `true`, the function will suppress errors like the [`@?`](#jsonb--varchar--boolean) and [`@@`](#jsonb--varchar--boolean-1) operators.

+For information on the SQL/JSON Path syntax, refer to the [PostgreSQL documentation](https://www.postgresql.org/docs/current/functions-json.html#FUNCTIONS-SQLJSON-PATH).

 ```bash title=Syntax
 jsonb_path_exists ( target jsonb, path varchar [, vars jsonb [, silent boolean ]] ) → boolean
 ```